jason-hwang/secc-scheduler-gui/README.md

 - Linux

 ## Download
-You can get executable binary packages from [releases page](https://github.com/jason-hwang/secc-scheduler-gui/releases)
+You can get executable binary packages from the [releases page](https://github.com/jason-hwang/secc-scheduler-gui/releases)

 # License